Cote Baptist Church: Architecture, fittings and furniture

 The chapel is constructed in limestone rubble and has a stone slate roof.
-It is in two storeys and its plan consists of a single cell with a single-storey extension.
+It is in two stories and its plan consists of a single cell with a single-story extension.
 Its architectural style is Georgian.
 The entrance front has a flat-topped gable surmounted by a plaque with scrolls at each end.
 In the lower storey is a central window with a semicircular arch, which stands between two doors.
 In the upper storey and elsewhere in the building are windows in a similar style.
 All the internal fittings date from 1869, and include box pews with hinged doors and, at the west end, a pulpit with a panelled front, a reader's desk and a lectern.

 Recent history and present day

 The chapel was taken over in 1993 by the Historic Chapels Trust.
 A restoration programme costing £250,000 was carried out and the building was reopened in 2000.
 The restoration included the provision of a kitchen, toilets, and committee rooms.

-The building is available to hire for concerts, conferences and other events.
-It is licensed for weddings.
-The surrounding burial ground is unlocked and is available for public access.
+In 2025, the church was transferred into the care of Friends of Friendless Churches.
 The church community now meets in the Cote Fellowship Centre.